Nexmo/lex-connector/README.md

 pip install --upgrade -r requirements.txt
 ```

 Copy the `lexmo.conf.template` file to `lexmo.conf` and modify it with the hostname and port you wish to use to host the service.
-The port is internal to you - LexConnector assumes the service can be accessed via port 80 on the hostname you provide, with something like NGinx proxying to the port you've provided.
+The port is internal to you - LexConnector assumes the service can be accessed via the default port (80/443) on the hostname you provide, with something like NGinx proxying to the port you've provided.
 LexConnector is a WebSocket based service, so make sure your proxy is configured to handle WebSocket connections!
 If you don't wish to run a proxy in front of LexConnector, just set the port to 80.

 Run the server like this: